DigiTurk84/class-incremental-polytope/README.md

 ## Citing

-Please kindly cite our paper if this paper is helpful.
+Please kindly cite our paper if this repository is helpful.
 ```
 @article{pernici2020icpr,
   author    = {Federico Pernici and